bhajanlaljangir/Mathematics-Programming-Project/README.md

 # Mathematics-Programming-Project
-Numerical method techniques such as Bisection, Newton-Raphson, Gauss Elimination and Trapezoidal method were implemented to solve mathematical problems.
+Numerical method techniques such as Bisection, Newton-Raphson, Gauss Elimination, Trapezoidal and Simpson 1/3 rule method were implemented to solve mathematical problems.